Woosmap/geofencing-android-sdk/README.md

 ## License
 Woosmap Geofencing is released under the MIT License.
 See LICENSE file for details.

-## Links
-The official site for the library is at https://community.woosmap.com/geolocation-push-notification/.

 ##  Overview

 ### Get user location